 The third incident is perhaps the most outlandish.
 On Oct.
 24, students at a campus residence hall found a swastika drawn in human feces on a wall inside their building.
 The perpetrator still has not been identified.
-On a campus that is 77% white and 7% black, it has proven discouraging for some that one primary solution has been presented — schoolwide mandatory diversity training, implemented by University Chancellor R. Bowen Loftin.
+On a campus that is 77% white and 7% black, it has proven discouraging for some that one solution has been presented — schoolwide mandatory diversity training, implemented by University Chancellor R. Bowen Loftin, who is white.

 As a result, tensions remain high.
 The Maneater, MU's independent student newspaper, reported that Wolfe's car bumped into one of the protesters during the Oct.
 10 demonstration, and that the president did not acknowledge it until weeks later.
 In a meeting held with protesters on Oct.
 26, which was 16 days after the fact, Wolfe acknowledged he had not planned to reach out to them at first, and was "not completely" aware of the systemic challenges facing black students, according to a meeting recap provided to Mic by Concerned Student 1950.

-To that, the group had this to say:
+To Wolfe's claims, the group had this to say:

 "Not understanding these systems of oppression therefore renders [Wolfe] incapable of effectively performing his core duties.
 Reflecting on his answers from our meeting, Concerned Student 1950 upholds our prior assertion that Wolfe is not an effective nor properly qualified individual for the position of [UM] system president."